-We have audited the accompanying balance sheets of Avago Technologies Limited (the "Company") and its subsidiaries (the "Group") as of October 30, 2011, and related consolidated statement of operations, consolidated statement of shareholder's equity and comprehensive income (loss) and consolidated statement of cash flows for the financial years then ended.
+We have audited the accompanying balance sheets of Avago Technologies Limited (the "Company") and its subsidiaries (the "Group") as of October 28, 2012, and related consolidated statements of operations, consolidated statements of shareholders' equity and comprehensive income (loss) and consolidated statements of cash flows for the financial years then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.